dfarrell07/vagrant-opendaylight/CONTRIBUTING.md

 Please use public, documented communication instead of reaching out to developers 1-1.

 Open Source projects benefit from always communicating in the open.
-Other people may run into the same issue, search for a similar trace and find your question and their answer.
+Other people may run into the same issue, search for a similar trace and find your question, already answered.
 More eyes may even get your question answered faster.

+We prefer [Issues](https://github.com/dfarrell07/vagrant-opendaylight/issues) for most communication.

 ### Issues

-Please use our GitHub Issues freely, even for small things.
+Please use our [GitHub Issues freely](https://github.com/dfarrell07/vagrant-opendaylight/issues), even for small things!
 They are the primary method by which we track what's going on in the project.

 The lables assigned to an issue can tell you important things about it.